trskop/command-wrapper/README.md

     ```

 The reason why we can't use `alias dhall='habit config --dhall'` is that, at
-the moment, Command Wrapper has now way of knowing that we are passing
+the moment, Command Wrapper has no way of knowing that we are passing `--dhall`
-`--dhall` option to `config` command.
-Therefore, command line completion would
+option to `config` command.
+Therefore, command line completion would be for
-be for `config` subcommand, and not for `config --dhall`.
+`config` subcommand, and not for `config --dhall`.

 ## Installation